datavis-tech/reactive-property/README.md

 # ReactiveProperty

-This abstracts the getter-setter pattern described in [Towards Reusable Charts - Mike Bostock (2012)](https://bost.ocks.org/mike/chart/), and also adds the ability to listen for changes on properties.
+This tiny library abstracts the getter-setter pattern described in [Towards Reusable Charts - Mike Bostock (2012)](https://bost.ocks.org/mike/chart/).

+It also adds the ability to react to changes.

 ## Quick Start